mkotsur/mkotsur.github.com/_posts/2017-07-23-t-shirt-of-t.md

 title: T-shirt [T]
 ---

-Had a nice chat with a colleague after returning to work from ScalaSwarm conference:
+Had a curious chat with a colleague after returning to work from ScalaSwarm conference.

-- Me: I brought a cool T-shirt
+Me: I brought a cool T-shirt
-- He: Is it a Scala T-shirt?
+Him: Is it a Scala T-shirt?
-- No, but it's still cool.
+No, but it's still cool.
 T-shirt is an invariant type with regards to coolness.

 ![Output in terminal](/static/img/2017-07-23-t-shirt-of-t/tshirt.png)